Quitting Smoking: Help for Cravings and Tough Situations

 Staying tobacco-free over holidays

 The first few weeks after quitting smoking can be hard for anyone.
 And staying away from smoking may be extra tough during a holiday season, when stress and the temptation to overindulge are often worse.
 Some special efforts can help you celebrate the holidays without giving in to the urge to smoke.
-Many of these ideas can also be helpful throughout the year.
+Many of these ideas can also help throughout the year.

 Celebrate being an ex-smoker and try these tips to keep your mind off smoking: